 |

-Admitted to the union: January 9, 1788 Capital: Hartford Population: 3,501,352 (2008 estimate - 29th in U.S.) State bird: American Robin - adopted by the general assembly in 1943.
-Nickname: The Constitution State - so named because Connecticut's Fundamental Orders of 1639, a democratic principle of gvernment based upon the will of the people, are said to have been the first written Constitution of a democratic government.
-State flower: Popular with travellers through the state since as early as 1624, the mountain laurel was adopted as the official state flower in 1907.
+State bird: American Robin - adopted by the general assembly in 1943.
 Historical notes: 21-year-old Nathan Hale, immortal for his last words - "I only regret that I have but one life to lose for my country" - before being hanged as a spy by the British during the American Revolution, was from Connecticut.
 Another son of Connecticut, whose words are equally as famous as those of Mr. Hale, is Captain Israel Putnam, who - at the Battle of Bunker Hill - cried "Don't fire until you see the whites of their eyes!" |

-Last updated Wednesday, May 20, 2009
+Updated Wednesday, May 20, 2009